g2p/blocks/README.md

 libaugeas (library only, 1.0 or newer).

 Command-line tools for LVM2, LUKS, filesystem resizing, and bcache (see above) are needed if those features are used.
+Kernel support for most filesystems as well as bcache (not in the mainline kernel) isn't required however.
+A sufficiently recent live-cd or live-usb system is fine.

-On Debian/Ubuntu:
+On Debian/Ubuntu (raring is recommended):

     sudo aptitude install python3.3 python3-pip git libparted-dev libaugeas0 \
         pkg-config libpython3.3-dev